 The half life of a medicine is defined as the period it takes for the concentration of a drug to reduce by half (50%) in the body.
 A drug’s half life is usually factored in when trying to determine the safest time to stop taking the medicine, probably after addiction or overdose, or because of the possible drugs and substances interactions.
 Usually, the strength of the medicine , its duration, and half life help medical doctors to know when and how to wean off people who use certain drugs.
 This is because quitting a drug abruptly can cause withdrawal symptoms.
 It is therefore important to have a medical doctor supervise a user’s withdrawal.
 Lunesta half life is around 6 hours.
 However, in elderly people (65+), the Lunesta half life can be as high as 9 hours.

-How Long Does Lunesta Stay In The System?
+How Long Does Lunesta Stay In Your System?

 Eszopiclone belongs to the Schedule IV drugs classification which means it can be habit-forming.
 This has led to the FDA’s introduction of new regulations that demanded the lowest dose of the medicine be lowered to 1 mg.
 In general, Eszopiclone doesn’t accumulate in a once-daily dose intake.
 This sleep medicine works fast and is eliminated quickly.
 However, people who use the medicine might need between 1 or 2 days to get clean.

 How Long Does Eszopiclone Stay In The Blood?